tu-delft-library/rdm101-book/_sources/modules/module4.md

 ## 4.3 Data access and Data publication

-In the next 📽️ video we will delve more into data access during and after a research project.
-You will also be introduced to the topic of data publication and data repositories.

 Data access is one of the five key elements of the FAIR principles you learned in Module 3.
 Remember that it is important to reflect on data access at the beginning of your project to ensure that the right people have access to the right data.

 One way to make the data and code of your project  _Findable_  and  _Accessible_ to a broad audience is to publish it in a data repository.
 Data repositories help you comply with the FAIR principles and make it easy to apply some of the five key elements, such as assigning  _Licences_  and  _Persistent_  _identifiers._

+In the next 📽️ video we will delve more into data access during and after a research project.
+You will also be introduced to the topic of data publication and data repositories.
+Watch the video and then answer the quiz to test your knowledge.
 **<iframe src="https://collegerama.tudelft.nl/Mediasite/Play/3c93a6d2c20543a49b7df787cbaf02ae1d" aria-label="Module3" width="100%" height="437" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>**

 ### Test your knowledge!